hakeemsm/BehaviorCloning/writeup_template.md

 Some other architectures such as LeNet and [another](https://github.com/commaai/research/blob/master/train_steering_model.py) from comma.ai were also tried but the existing network had the lowest validation loss of them all

+After training the model, a visualization of the architecture is generated using plot_model from keras.utils package (line: 143)

 ####2.
 Final Model Architecture